huaweicloud/terraform-provider-huaweicloud/docs/data-sources/elb_loadbalancer.md

 * `backend_subnets` - Lists the IDs of subnets on the downstream plane.

 * `protection_status` - Modify the protection status, value: nonProtection: No protection, the default value is
-  nonProtection, consoleProtection: console modification protection
+  nonProtection, consoleProtection: console modification protection.

 * `protection_reason` - Reasons for setting protection, illustrate: Only valid when protection_status is
-  consoleProtection, Minimum length=0, Maximum length=255
+  consoleProtection, Minimum length=0, Maximum length=255.